 Below is the breakdown of the City Budget allocations to the Public Safety Department Police Division.
 Additional information about the entire City Budget can be found by visiting the Annual Financial Documents archive.

-- Among the highest rated services were fire, police, recycling, and fire prevention and education which were given "excellent" or "good" ratings by about 9 in 10 or more respondents
+- Among the highest rated services were fire, police, and recycling which were given "excellent" or "good" ratings by about 9 in 10 or more respondents

-- As in previous survey years, in 2017 almost all residents indicated that fire and police services, and drinking water were "essential" or "very important".
-More than 9 in 10 also felt that crime prevention, snow removal and plowing and sewer services were important.
+- As in previous survey years, in 2022 almost all residents indicated that fire and police services, and drinking water were "essential" or "very important".

 The hiring process is focused on ensuring that our police officers support the community and the mission of the agency.
 Each step of the hiring process is an opportunity for the agency to identify individuals who do not meet our high standards and expectations.
 At any point during the hiring process a candidate may be removed.